The guitar featured a "semi-solid" body, i.e it looked like a solid guitar but was really a heavily reinforced plywood box!

-The next Colorama model was of identical construction to the first, but was fitted with a different scratchplate, and the metallic finishes were dropped in favour of a beautiful dark red cellulose.
+bottom of the body, sandwiching cheap solid timber.
+It was fitted with a different scratchplate, and the metallic finishes were dropped in favour of a beautiful dark red cellulose.
 Probably the best identification feature of this model is the twin gold stripes running around the body sides - presumably to disguise the joints in the "solid" body?

-The next Colorama to arrive on the UK's shores was made of genuine solid
+to arrive on the UK's shores was provided with a genuine all-solid

 Selmer List Price in 1961: